Garden City, Georgia: Municipal

 Garden City operated under a mayor–council form of government until 2009.
-It has adopted a council-administrator style, and by 2011 it will replace its seven at-large council members by one at-large and five district-elected ones.
+It has adopted a council-administrator style, and by 2011 it planned to replace its seven at-large council members by one at-large and five district-elected ones.

 For a list of past and present mayors and council members of Garden City, see List of mayors of Garden City, Georgia.

 As of 2010, Garden City has never collected property taxes.